jraleman/cv/index.md

 `Mar 2019 – Feb 2021`
 _Self-employed - San Francisco Bay Area (2 years)_

+> - Co-founded and developed a marketplace app connecting coders with clients, attracting over 1k users and generating $15k in revenue within the first year.

+> - Implemented an advanced matching algorithm that increased successful project pairings by 70%, boosting customer satisfaction ratings by 40%.

+> - Created policies, procedures, strategic and technology plans, and concept of operations for the startup.

 > - Involved in Scrum planning and sprint reviews in Agile environment.

-> - Planning and participating in business requirement for UI feasibility.

-> - Created policies, procedures, strategic and technology plans, and concept of operations for the startup.

-> - Expertise in implementing the MVC architecture in backend applications, Node.js along with Express JS.
+> - Implemented the MVC architecture in fullstack applications, backend with Node.js along with Express JS.

 > - Used Vue.js to power a sophisticated Single-Page Application.

-> - Responsible for creating RESTFUL Web Services to serve data to the front-end application in JSON format.

-> - Experience using Docker Compose, Kubernetes, for orchestrating and deploying services related to the containers.

-> - Container-based deployments using Docker, working with Docker images, Docker hub.
+> - Integrated CI/CD pipelines using Jenkins and Docker, reducing deployment times by 70% and accelerating release cycles by 25%.

 ### Software Engineer {#opus1io_2019}